starobinskii/AiLibrary/README.md

 On Linux you can get Homebrew too!
 See :beer: :penguin:[Linuxbrew](http://linuxbrew.sh) and use the very same commands to install AiLibrary.

-If you are using the [Spancraft](https://snapcraft.io), install with ease by typing `span install ailibrary` and then check `/snap/ailibrary/##/usr/local/include/` for your header.
+If you are using the [Spancraft](https://snapcraft.io), install with ease by typing `span install ailibrary`.

-Also we are looking forward to add our package to Spack.
+Also we are looking forward to add our package to [Spack](https://www.spack.io/).

+## Documentation
+The docs can be found [here](https://starobinskii.github.io/AiLibrary/docs/).
+Do not hesitate to contact us by email if you have questions.

+## Tests

+We have found [Catch2](https://github.com/catchorg/Catch2) pretty useful to test this library.
+To run the existing tests type `./Scripts/test.sh`.

+Do not forget to install the library before testing.

 ## Versioning